SiIvaGunner

-SiIvaGunner (Note: Stylized with the third letter an uppercase "i", not a lowercase "L".) (/ˈsiːvəˌɡʌnər/), formerly GiIvaSunner (/ˈgiːvəˌsʌnər/), is a comedic musical collective based mostly around bait-and-switch YouTube videos claiming to be "high quality rips" of video game music that are in reality remixes, parodies, and/or mashups, often incorporating Internet memes and popular music.
+SiIvaGunner (Note: Stylized with the third letter being an uppercase "i", not a lowercase "L".) (/ˈsiːvəˌɡʌnər/), formerly GiIvaSunner (/ˈgiːvəˌsʌnər/), is a comedic musical collective based mostly around bait-and-switch YouTube videos claiming to be "high quality rips" of video game music that are in reality remixes, parodies, and/or mashups, often incorporating internet memes and popular music.

 Content

 The SiIvaGunner channel uploads videos in the style of many other video game soundtrack-based YouTube channels; the channel's videos are typically static images, usually of the relevant game's logo, box art or title screen, with a piece of music playing over it, though they may contain visuals such as GIFs, different images or clips from other videos appearing.
 Such videos are intentionally misleading as to trick the viewer into believing they are actual songs from a game's soundtrack.
 The uploaded songs, however, are instead remixes, mashups, covers, or simple editing jokes.
 Internet memes and other channel-specific running gags are often incorporated into the rips, including "Meet the Flintstones", 7 Grand Dad, The Nutshack, Love Live!s "Snow Halation", Kirby: Planet Robobot, and LazyTowns "We Are Number One".

 The SiIvaGunner collective is strictly non-commercial and the artists involved do not monetize their music.
 The channel was originally presented as being run by a mysterious artist, but over time the collective has become more open about its true nature as a group of artists.
 Despite this, the channel continues to have a policy of crediting music collectively rather than to the individual member artists.

 The channel features complex internal lore and backstory within its music.
 A long-running web-series, called the SiIvaGunner Christmas Comeback Crisis, has taken several years to conclude and includes many characters from other franchises.
 The King for a Day series featured characters competing in a bracket tournament, with the winner hosting the channel for a day.
-An original character named the Joke-Explainer™ 7000 serves as the channel's mascot.
+An original character named the Joke-Explainer™ 7000 serves as the channel's mascot, appearing as a robotic version of Smol Nozomi [sic], a chibi version of the character Nozomi Tojo from the Love Live! franchise.
+She occasionally appears in the comment sections of the channel's videos, explaining the jokes within.